cengage-csp-students-prod-2/html-css-projects/chapter8/ex02/instructions/instructions-04-task-directions.md

 ## Task 04
-Nest a `table` within the `partner` `div` element.
+Add an html `table` within the `partner` `div` element.

 Include a `caption` with the text **Sponsorship Opportunities**.

-Insert seven rows within the table and include a comment for each row to note the row number.
+Add seven rows within the table and include a comment for each row to note the row number.
 Follow the example below:
 ```html
 <tr><!-- Row 1 -->
 ...